Sessions Arts Club | A Beautiful Restaurant Set In An Old Courthouse

 Does a former courthouse make a good setting for a restaurant?

 We’ll let you be the judge of that.

-But for our money, Sessions Arts Club – set on the fourth floor of an 18th century Grade II listed courthouse – is one of the most stunningly atmospheric restaurants to have opened in London for a while.
+But for our money, Sessions Arts Club – set on the fourth floor of an 18th century Grade II listed courthouse in Clerkenwell – is one of the most stunningly atmospheric venues to have graced London in a long time.

 The Old Sessions House was the largest courthouse in England when it opened back in 1782.
 And after a lengthy refurbishment, the grande dame is still looking pretty impressive.
 The restaurant is a breathtaking blend of old and new, offsetting its peeling plaster walls with painstakingly restored original details, from the soaring columns, to the arched windows that flood the place with light.
 And then, for contextual contrast, they’ve added in some modern art pieces throughout, like the Gabriele Beveridge sculptural piece dangling above the dining room, which comprises two pairs of disembodied silver legs.

 Being on the fourth floor means that Sessions Arts Club can spread up to a mezzanine level, and then out onto the roof, too.
 And what a roof it is.
 Almost entirely surrounding the dining room, they’ve placed not one but three terraces with their own fireplaces, as well as a gorgeous rooftop bar made of white marble, a miniature garden, and an infinity pool looking out over the whole of East London.
 To say it was pretty, or nice, or even amazing would be something of an understatement.